 - Memory Stick Datalogger [DISCONTINUED]

 While the individual programs ran, in order to make the board compatible with all sensors and be able to select the correct devices without having to constantly load code required using a BS2p24 (multiple slots of memory) and building two boards for devices that required them (such as the RF units).
 Sadly I ran out of time and while building the board as several of these devices were discontinued, some replaced by new devices, but the demand for test procedures didn’t allow me the time to complete this and eventually I set it aside.
 I still have both units intact…who knows?
 Some day maybe…but at the rate Parallax discontinues products it is difficult to expect a product to be around for any length of time.
+Please leave a comment below with any questions, suggestions or feedback.

 THIS IS A RESTORED ARCHIVE PROJECT AND AS SUCH MAY BE MISSING PHOTOS, PARTS LIST, SCHEMATIC, ETC.